 Her dad went to work in a restaurant, and her mom became a housekeeping manager at an Oakland hotel.
 They found housing in one of the rougher neighborhoods.
 So rough that Maria and her siblings were not allowed to go outside to play.

 Once she started high school, she discovered that to be accepted, you needed to behave a certain way.
 Sometimes that meant cutting school.
-To further complicate matters, her parents separated, leaving Maria devastated and depressed.
+To further worsen matters, her parents separated, leaving Maria devastated and depressed.

 “I really just did not care about anything anymore,” she said.
 “Once my parents split up, I just got more and more into drugs, skipping class, hanging with the wrong crowd.”

-Left unsupervised, Maria started smoking and drinking.
+Maria started smoking and drinking.
 Eventually, she would try crystal meth, and it was from there that Maria’s drug problem would quickly escalate.
 Arrested at 18, her drug problems only became worse.

 “I started running the streets, I left my house, and I was living on the streets and doing other things I shouldn't have done, but I did, just to survive,” Maria said.